erkanerol/bash-lingua-non-grata/slides/shell/bash.md

-# BASH
+# The Bourne-Again Shell (BASH)

 - a Unix shell and command language written by Brian Fox for the GNU Project
 - a free software replacement for the Bourne shell (sh)
-- First released in 1989
+- released in 1989
 - it has been used widely as the default login shell for
   - most Linux distributions
   - Apple's macOS Mojave